Frequently Asked Questions

 • Governance fee: $11

-• If the student can pay the full tuition amount at the start of their program, the total tuition is reduced to $8,000
+If full tuition is paid at the start of the program, total tuition is reduced to $8,000.

 When and Where do Courses Take Place?